fatih/vim-go-tutorial/README.md

 vim -c "GoInstallBinaries" -c "qa"
 ```

-or open vim and execute `:GoInstallBinaries`
+Or open vim and execute `:GoInstallBinaries`

 For the tutorial, all our examples will be under
 `GOPATH/src/github.com/fatih/vim-go-tutorial/`.
 Please be sure your inside this